 What actually stands in the way of global sustainable development?
 Is there some form of actionable advice we can give to facilitate a transition towards a more sustainable world?

-The more I studied and taught issues of sustainability the more complicated the answers to these questions became and today I believe that – as with most things in life – sustainability is something that is immensely nuanced and while I now know very little about a lot of things that connect to the ideal of sustainability, I can be certain that it is very difficult to actually confidently predict what in life is truly “sustainable”.
+The more I studied and taught issues of sustainability the more complicated the answers to these questions have become and today I believe that – as with most things in life – the issue of sustainability is something that is immensely nuanced and difficult to provide concrete answers for.